-I'm on the indoor seeding train because it allows me to put on my gardening hat earlier in the year.
-I start indoor seeding in March and early April, then when the weather warms up, outdoor seed in late April and May.
+I love indoor seeding because it allows me to put on my gardening hat earlier in the year.
+I start growing indoors in March/early April; then, when the weather warms up, I sow outdoors in late April and May.
 Growing from seed is inexpensive and fun but can be challenging.
 Are you up for a challenge?

-In Canada, we have a short growing season (May – October), so think of indoor seeding as a way to get ahead of the growing season.
+In Canada, we have a short growing season (May – October), so think of indoor seeding as a way to get ahead of the game.
 For plants like tomatoes and peppers, warm temperatures are crucial for germination.
-Starting crops indoors ensures that they will reach maturity before the growing season finishes and allows for a few early harvests.
+Starting crops indoors ensures they will reach maturity before the growing season finishes and allows for a few early harvests.

-Here are a few examples of veggies and herbs you can start seeding indoors and are great for containers:
+Here are a few examples of veggies and herbs you can sow indoors, all of which are great for containers:

 - Mouse melon

 Tip: Some of these plants come in compact varieties, which is helpful if you think tomatoes or pepper plants, for example, will get too big for your space.
 I have a tiny balcony, so to maximize my space and grow more food, I opt for compact plants such as Tiny Tim Cherry Tomato and Doe Hill Golden Sweet Pepper.
 These are both pictured below and grown from seed.